 A demand for prohibitions on blasphemy goes much further than demands for prohibitions on hate speech.
 Bans on hate speech prevent the incitement of hatred against particular groups on racial or religious grounds.
 Blasphemy laws protect religions rather than people.
 Blasphemy laws may prevent the mocking or even perhaps the questioning of religion.
 Some of the most important speech in world history has challenged religious dogma: remember Galileo.

 A global blasphemy standard would presumably extend beyond Islam, as it couldn’t justifiably protect only one religion.
 It would not only target the execrable The Innocence of Muslims or the rantings of Pastor Terry Jones.
-We would be deprived of many worthy works: imagine a world without The Life of Brian.

 Globalisation of Speech